kailash-manasarovar/statement/docs/timeline/2023/june.md

 - As I'm walking down to the beach that afternoon, the trumpet teacher is driving towards me in a beat up, grey, Peugeot 205.
 - He sees me and takes a sharp, wheel-squealing turn into a no entry road.
 It's rather amusing.
 - I reminds me of the Truman Show and I feel like Truman: https://x.com/1FRGVN/status/1667925200292159490.
+- I feel like he's coming back from a meeting where the teachers are plotting against me and carefully planning Monday evening's attack.
-- I feel like he's coming back from scheming with Domingo and doesn't want me to see him.
+- I guess he has been scheming with Domingo, Ana, and the others, and he doesn't want me to see him.

 !!! info
     - I'm pretty sure he wanted me to see him.
 I'm just not sure why.